roboconf/roboconf-dockerfile/readme.md

 ```

 > By setting 2 tags, the latest tag will be updated on every release.
-> And older versions will remained tagged.
+> And older tags/versions will remain.

 It is also possible to build images for the latest versions.
 But it is only recommended for development.
 Not to be pushed to Docker hub.